kismetwireless/kismet-docs/readme/161-logs_json.md

 ```bash
 $ kismetdb_dump_devices --in some-kismet-file.kismet --out some-json-file.json
 ```

-This tool is available as part of Kismet when built from source, or in the kismet-logtools package, as of Feb 2019.

 ## Export options
 There are several optional parameters you can use when exporting a JSON file: